Mission control for your AI sessions.

 Blueprints, tasks, audits, and campaigns on one board — what's planned, what's in progress, what passed review, straight from the state the agents work from.

-The real one ships with Pro.
+The real one comes with Pro.